Academics

 1. An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

-2. An ability to apply the engineering design process to produce solutions which hat meet specified needs with consideration for public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.
+2. An ability to apply the engineering design process to produce solutions which that meet specified needs with consideration for public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

 3. An ability to communicate effectively with a range of audiences.